9 Tips for Cleaning Solar Panels With Hard Water in 2023

 Rinse the panels with the hose to remove all cleaning solutions and grime.
 Cover all panels, including edges and corners.

 Look for dirt.
-Use a soft-bristled brush or sponge to gently clean any remaining spots.
+Use a soft-bristled brush or sponge to clean any remaining spots gently.

 Rinse the panels until the cleaning solution and grime are gone.
-Squeegee or dry the panels after rinsing.
+Squeege or dry the panels after rinsing.

 Before powering up, let the panels dry completely.
 This prevents panel water stains and streaks.